 The History of

-To legally become a non-profit organization, St. Mary's Food Kitchen had to choose a secular name, and so it became Hot Lunch Services, Inc, though the community still knows it as St. Mary's.
-The organization remained in the basement of St. Mary's until May 16, 1997 when it outgrew the available space.
-Mayor Joseph Steineger contacted United States Senator Bob Dole to secure funding to move Hot Lunch Services into it's new location.
+To become a 501(c)(3) non-profit organization, the food kitchen had to choose a business name.
+So it became Hot Lunch Service, Inc. dba (i.e. doing business as) St. Mary's Food Kitchen.
+The organization remained in the basement of St. Mary's Church until May 16, 1997 when it outgrew the available space.
+Mayor Joseph Steineger contacted United States Senator Bob Dole to secure funding to move Hot Lunch Service Inc. dba St. Mary's Food Kitchen, operating as an independent corporation, into it's current location.

 Over forty years later, with the help of nearly 40 Catholic, Methodist, Presbyterian, Pentecostal, Christian churches and synagogues, St. Mary’s Food Kitchen is still making a difference in the lives of the local hungry population.
 Instead of serving fewer than a dozen people, the kitchen now feeds as many as 250 to 350 hungry residents on any given day, 365 days of the year.
 Hot Lunch Service, Inc. dba St. Mary’s Food Kitchen is located in downtown Kansas City, Kansas at 645 Nebraska Avenue.